 Why the big difference?

 Could be costs for services, medicine or administration, but that’s a post for a different time.
 For now I want to know what effect reducing the costs would have on our budget.
-So if we could cut health care costs by that 36% we could reduce spending by $340 billion.
+So if we could cut health care costs by that 36% we could reduce spending by over $400 billion.

 Isn’t social security also health care?